Shaykh/ocr-ionic_act_1/README.md

 # ocr-ionic_act_1
-A repository for activity 1 of openclassroom ionic mooc
+A repository for activities of openclassroom ionic mooc